Founder and Director of LIA Institute

-Katarina Linczenyiova is the founder and director of LIA Institute, Mentor of stress management and mental resilience, Executive coach, recognised Keynote speaker, Consultant of mental wellbeing in the workplace, Tutor of breath work, soft skills and mindfulness based programmes.
-Katarina specialise on topic of stress and power mindset in leadership.
+Katarina Linczenyi is Mentor of stress management and mental resilience, Executive coach, recognised Keynote speaker, Consultant of workplace well-being, Tutor of breath work, soft skills and mindfulness based programmes.

 She addresses the topic of stress as a guest speaker at various international events, to name just a few; TEDx, CEO, CFO, CIO Forums, Executive Summit and many more.
 She delivered her services to clients such as Swiss Re, Roche, SEB Bank and others.